-Don Petit became the Registrar for the Bureau of Motor Vehicles (BMV) in December 2014.
-As Registrar, Petit will oversee driver licensing and vehicle licensing registration, while continuing to make services more convenient, efficient and cost-effective.
+Don Petit became the Registrar for the Ohio Bureau of Motor Vehicles (BMV) in December 2014.
+As Registrar, Petit oversees driver examination and licensing, and motor vehicle titling and registration.
+Under his leadership, the Bureau has expanded customer access to services through strategies to make those services more convenient, efficient and cost-effective.

 Petit has served with the BMV since January 2011, initially overseeing Deputy Registrar compliance in central Ohio and then statewide.
 Petit was promoted to the position of Assistant Registrar in fall 2011, where he oversaw statewide compliance, BMV investigations, Deputy Registrar contracting, and coordinated BMV’s policy and legislative efforts.
-In spring 2014, Petit served on special assignment for Director of Public Safety John Born, where he assisted in the implementation of the Department’s Safer Ohio Initiative, regionalization of the state’s Emergency Management Agency and other organizational changes.
+In spring 2014, Petit served on special assignment for Director of Public Safety John Born as Deputy Director for Special Projects, where he assisted in the implementation of the Department’s Safer Ohio Initiative, regionalization of the state’s Emergency Management Agency and other organizational changes.

 Originally from Doylestown, Ohio, Petit is a graduate of Kent State University with a dual major in History and Political Science.